The Trap of Busy Work: Are You Really Moving the Needle?

 Environment

 As I write this article, the only sounds I can hear trickle into my study are the distant hum of traffic, occasional movement in the apartment above me, wind in the trees, and my keyboard clacking.
 It is a quiet day.
+My environment is conducive to deep work right now.
+But not always.

+On other days, there would be a drilling sound from the floors above, blaring Bollywood songs from loudspeakers, frequent doorbells, and people having conversations within earshot.
 Each environment is unique in its endless source of noise and interruptions.
 There are days when they do not matter much, but when you are doing work that needs high focus or mental energy, these distractions can become bothersome.

 People

+When I was working in an office, there was always a shortage of space, so we ended up hot desking and often had less than one foot distance from my co-worker.
 Colleagues dropping in for a chat, children running into your office to ask questions, and family members interrupting your work are some of the typical distractions you would have from “live” people in your surroundings.

 When your energy is low, this distraction can drive you up the wall and reduce your capacity to regulate your emotions and capacity to respond.